ConorMcCann33/Final-Year-Project---Medication-Management/README.md

 ## Setup Instructions

 ### Android App
-- Install `app-debug.apk` on an Android device
+- Install `FYP-App-Download.apk` on an Android device

 ### ESP32
 - Upload the firmware using Arduino IDE